Every child deserves

 Washington Heights is resilient and resourceful — but families here navigate genuine structural barriers every day.
 Language, income, immigration status, and fragmented services make it harder for families to access what their children need during the most critical years of development.

 This is a community that has built extraordinary institutions from the ground up, in multiple languages, across generations.
-The Hub is the next one.
+The HUB is the next one.
 By bringing everything under one roof, free and welcoming, it removes the friction that stands between families and the support they deserve.

 37%